This topic describes globalization in Episerver Commerce, by which you can

 - Content language.
 The preferred language when displaying content.
 Content can be a page, a block, or a product catalog item.

 Conceptually, globalization in Commerce works the same way as in CMS.
-See the Globalization section of the Episerver CMS Developer Guide about the language management concept in Episerver.
+To learn about language management in Episerver, see Globalization.

 By default, the Episerver Commerce user interface is available in a number of languages.
 You can localize it further with additional languages.
 The localization procedure differs somewhat between the Commerce user interface and the legacy Commerce Manager back-end system.